floodlight-sports/floodlight/docs/source/guides/tutorial_matchsheets.rst

 Tutorial: Match Sheet Creation
 ==============================

-In this tutorial we will have a look at how to create match sheets from the openly published event data from StatsBomb with the interface and objects provided by floodlight.
-The goal is to load a match from the dataset, extract information about the scored goals, and use this information to create a match sheet.
+In this tutorial we will create match sheets from the openly published event data from StatsBomb with the interface and objects provided by floodlight.
+Our goal is to load a match from the dataset, extract information about the scored goals, and use this information to create a match sheet.

 Setup
 =====

-Let's start by getting some data that we can work with.
+First we need some data to work with.
 The open StatsBomb dataset contains (amongst others) data from the UEFA Euro 2020 with (partial) information about the player positions at the events which can be used for our purpose.
-We load a single match from the dataset and also get the corresponding pitch information.
+From this dataset we load a single match from the dataset and also get the corresponding pitch information.

 .. code-block:: python